a-sitnik/urls_dl/README.md

 # urls_dl
-small downloader of .urls files
+small downloader of .urls files from ex.ua